richard-russell/terraform-aws-workload-identity/README.md

 - You will need access to a TFC organization.
 - You will need access to an AWS Account where you have sufficient permissions to create an OIDC provider.
 - You will need to run this module in a workspace with AWS authorization already configured
 - Add one or more permissions policies to the role created by this config.
-To do this using Terrafor, add a file, e.g. `policies.tf` with one or more policies as follows:
+To do this using Terraform, add a file, e.g. `policies.tf` with one or more policies as follows:

 ```
 resource "aws_iam_policy" "IAMExamplePolicy" {